 “Anyone who wants to can practice yoga.
 Anybody can breathe; therefore anybody can practice yoga.
 But no one can practice every kind of yoga.
 It has to be the right yoga for the person.”

 Yalda Younes is trained in yoga and yoga therapy at the Krishnamacharya Yoga Mandiram in Chennai, India, where the tools of yoga are used intelligently, safely and creatively in order to adapt to each individual's needs and capacity—rather than asking the individual to adapt to a fixed form of yoga.
-Although the fundamentals of her teaching are rooted in the Krishnamacharya lineage, she also continues to experiment with more modern research in regards to the breath, muscle imbalance and skeletal alignment, converging myriad techniques into an intuitive personal method, with the breath at its core.
+Although the fundamentals of her teaching are rooted in the Krishnamacharya lineage, although she also incorporates other somatic techniques when necessary, according to the student’s needs.

 After an initial consultation looking at the individual as a whole in the light of yoga and ayurveda, Yalda works together with the student to fix the objectives and elaborate a practice convenient for their capacity, time, age, profession, lifestyle, etc. A minimum of 4 to 6 classes are usually recommended, but this can vary depending on each condition.
 The student is then expected to do their tailored practice at home in order to achieve the benefits.
 They can then choose to book another series of classes to revise where they’re at and build a new practice for the next goal.